Eponaaaa/service-FEC-mary/README.md

 ## Usage

 > Some usage instructions

-After installing dependencies:
+Make sure to run "npm install"
 I. Setting up the database
-- navigate to the server/database folder
+- open the server folder and open the database folder
-- in db.js file change username and password to your prefered mySql config
+- in the db.js file change username and password to your mysql configuration
-- in seed.js file change username and password to match your db.js file
+- in the seed.js file change username and password to match your db.js file
-- in the root directory type "npm run db:seed" to seed your database
+- from your terminal, navigate to the root directory and type "npm run db:create" to create the database
+- then type "npm run db:seed" to seed the database with data

 II.
+Use webpack to bundle files
+- from the root director type "npm run build"

+III.
 To start Express server:
-- in the root directory type "npm run start"
+- from the root directory type "npm run start"
+- if you need to adjust the the port the server is running on do so in the server.js file found in the server folder

+VI.
+Enjoy yourself!
-III.
-If you need to make changes to the React files:
+- if you want to make changes to the database data you can do so in the seed.js file
-- in the root directory type "npm run build" then "npm run watch" to have babel compile the files as they change.
+- if making changes to the React components, use "npm run watch" for webpack to compile your files as you change them